 Despite the enduring romance of the rags-to-riches success story, many entrepreneurs have at least some help when building their startup.

 Ambition and grit are essential, but unfortunately, these entrepreneurial traits don’t guarantee the immediate cash flow a business may need.
-What you should consider is some vital initial financing to get new businesses off the ground: business loans.
+One thing to consider is some vital initial financing to get new businesses off the ground: business loans.

-This post will examine the many factors that go into deciding whether applying for a business loan is right for you and your business, and take you through the steps of acquiring a loan.
+This post will take you through the steps of acquiring a loan.
+We’ll also examine the many factors that go into deciding whether applying for a business loan is right for you and your business.

 - Calculate how much you need